zazemlil/LispForKids/README.md

-# Haskell Subset Translator
+# LispForKids

-C++ translator for a subset of Haskell language syntax with flex & bison.
+C++ translator of LispKit subset with flex & bison.

-## Features

-- Lexical analysis
-- Syntactic analysis (lalr1)
-- Abstract Syntax Tree generation
-- Basic Haskell syntax support
-- Cross-platform (Linux/Windows)

 ## Requirements